thejqs/parse_digits/README.md

 This script took 0:00:00.004898 to run
 ```

 But it's fine to import `parse_digits` from the `parser` directory and `python parse_digits(your_filepath_here)`.
 In a case like that, you get back a structured collection, `SummaryDigits`, which is a `namedtuple` and accessible by position or keyword argument.
-You'll find what you need for either both inside the file itself.
+You'll find what you need for either or both inside the file itself.
 That output looks like this:

 ```python
 >>> from parser import parse_digits as pd